atomist/org-visualizer/README.md

 To visualize your org:

 1. Clone and build this project
-2. Set up the required PostreSQL database
+2. Set up the required PostgreSQL database
 3. Run the `org-visualizer`
 4. Run analysis on your repositories
 5. Hit the web interface at [http://localhost:2866](http://localhost:2866)